jaskiratmokha/jaskiratmokha/README.md

 ![header banner](https://raw.githubusercontent.com/jaskiratmokha/jaskiratmokha/main/Blue%20Modern%20Manager%20Marketing%20Linkedin%20Article%20Cover.png)

 ## About Me
-I'm a 3rd year student pursuing Bachelors in Computer Science Engineering 🎓 from Guru Gobind Singh Indraprastha University 🏛.
+I'm a Final year student pursuing Bachelors in Computer Science Engineering 🎓 from Guru Gobind Singh Indraprastha University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems✨..
 I'm currently learning Web Development 🕸️ and working on my Data Structures and Algorithms skills 🤓.

 -  🤝 I’m looking to collaborate on more open source projects
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [jsmokha33@gmail.com](mailto:jsmokha33@gmail.com).
-- 🌐 Have a look at my [Portfolio](https://jaskirat.works/)
+- 🌐 Have a look at my [Portfolio](https://jaskirat.cloud)
 ## ⚡ Tech Stack
 ### 🚀 Languages